CumulusNetworks/docs/content/guides/Data-Center-Network-Automation-Ansible-Deployment-Guide/Deploying-Ansible-Modules.md

 ## Important points to remember

-- The modules have been tested with ansible core 2.11, 2.12 and 2.13.
+- The modules have been tested with ansible core 2.11 and above.
 - The modules support Python 3.6 and later.
-- The modules have been validated against Cumulus Linux 5.4 and 5.5.
+- The modules have been validated against Cumulus Linux 5.4 and above.

 ## Installing the modules